Call for Papers

 Tutorials are one or two-hour-long presentations.
 They should deal with topics that interest the interdisciplinary audience in the Summer School.
 Tutorials should provide knowledge on theoretical, empirical, methodological, practical, or other aspects relevant to the Summer School.
 Tutorial Proposals should contain a 2-page summary and state the level and background required for audience members to follow the tutorial.

-Workshop and tutorial proposals need to be in English language, and must be submitted electronically.
+Workshop and tutorial proposals need to be in English language, and must be submitted electronically; for details see here.